B.G 2.16

 na ca sadasadvilakṣaṇaṃ kiñcidastītyatra kiñcinmānam। na cāsataḥ khyātyayogāt sato bādhāyogādubhayavilakṣaṇaṃ bhrāntiviṣayam। asataḥ khyātyayogāditi vadatosataḥ khyātirabhūnna vā? yadi nābhūt na tatkhyātinirākaraṇam। yadyabhūt tathāpi।

-This verse does not state the object that is beyond ‘being and non-being’, because there is no evidence to prove such an object exists.
-Even with ‘non-being’, there is true experience and behaving indifferently to both imaginary and non-imaginary objects is not a hindrance.
-Is it not a true experience that we get from ‘non-being’?
-If they both don’t exist, then it is not possible to deny such a point of view.
-Therefore, ‘being and non-being’ truly exist.
+This verse does not state the object that is beyond 'becoming and un-becoming', because there is no evidence to prove such an object exists.
+Even with 'un-becoming', there is true experience and behaving indifferently to both imaginary and non-imaginary objects is not a hindrance.
+Is it not a true experience that we get from 'un-becoming'?
+If they both don't exist, then it is not possible to deny such a point of view.
+Therefore, 'becoming and un-becoming' is a true phenomenon.

 na cāsatosatvena bhrāntau satvena ca khyātirnāstītyatra kiñcinmānam। asadvyavahāralopaprasaṅgācca। yadavidyamānaṁ rūpaṁ tasya sattvena pratītereva bhrāntitvācca।

-"Non-being does not exist", "illusionary objects exist"–such a point of view is not in vogue.
-For the non-existent specials (like mirage) it leads to fallacy, such as inability to transact in the world.
-Illusion is nothing but the appearance of the form as if existing.
+"Non-being does not exist", "illusionary objects exist" - such a point of view is not in vogue.
+For non-existent specials (like mirage) it leads to fallacy, such as an inability to transact in the world.
+Illusion is nothing but the appearance of a form as if existing.

 anirvacanīyatvapakṣe'pi sadidaṁ rajatamityavidyamānasattvaprātītiṁ vinā na hi bhrāntitvam। bhrāntisattvāṅgīkārepyabhrāntaṁ sadidaṁ rajatamityavidyamānasatvaprātītau hi pravartate। tasmādubhayavilakṣaṇaṁ na kiñcit।

-The phenomenon of silvery mirage is indescribable, but the phenomenon exists.
-If silvery mirage does not appear, phenomenon does not exist, and obviously without it illusion is not possible.
-On accepting the illusion as true, the silvery-mirage is understood as not present, and though not obvious, non-illusion becomes a reality.
+The phenomenon of a silvery mirage is indescribable, but the phenomenon exists.
+If a silvery mirage does not appear, the phenomenon does not exist, and obviously without it illusion is not possible.
+On accepting the illusion as true, the silvery-mirage is understood as not present, and though not obvious, non-illusion (i.e. experience of a mirage) becomes a reality.
 Therefore, in both ways, reality is understood.

 "viśvaṁ satyam।", "yacciketa satyamit।", "kavirmanīṣī paribhūḥ svayambhūryāthātathyatorthān vyadadhācchāśvatībhyaḥ samābhyaḥ।"